 The values in tables 2g, 2i, 2l, 2n, 2w and 2af, are also valid for GSM 400 with the exception that MS speed is doubled, e.g. TU50 becomes TU100.
 For GSM 700 the values in tables 2g, 2i, 2l, 2n, 2v, 2w and 2af, are valid with the exception that GSM 700 MS speed is increased by a factor of 1.2, e.g. TU50 becomes TU60.

 In case of DLMC configuration the reference interference performance specified above for TU50 no FH applies.
 Adjacent channel interference requirements for other propagation conditions are not specified.

+For a mobile station in EC-EGPRS operation, the requirements on EC-channels for adjacent channel performance in the table 2an apply for GMSK modulated channels and table 2ap for 8-PSK modulated channels.

 6.3.3.1.2 BTS requirements